STS-39: Crew

-Crew seating arrangements
+Crew seat assignments

 Mission highlights

 Launch was originally scheduled for March 9, 1991, but during processing work at Pad LC-39A, significant cracks were found on all four lug hinges on the two external tank umbilical door drive mechanisms.
 NASA managers opted to roll back the vehicle to the Vehicle Assembly Building (VAB) on March 7, 1991, and then to Orbiter Processing Facility (OPF) for repair.
 The faulty hinges were replaced with units taken from orbiter Columbia, and reinforced.
 Discovery was returned to the pad on April 1, 1991, and the launch was rescheduled for April 23.
 The mission was again postponed when, during prelaunch external tank loading, a transducer on high-pressure oxidizer turbopump for main engine number three showed readings out of specification.
 The transducer and its cable harness were replaced and tested.
 The launch was rescheduled for April 28.
 Actual launch occurred at April 28, 1991, 7:33:14 a.m.
 EDT.
 Launch weight: 112207 kg.

 STS-39 was a dedicated U.S. Department of Defense mission.
 Unclassified payload included Air Force Program-675 (AFP-675); Infrared Background Signature Survey (IBSS) with Critical ionization velocity (CIV), Chemical Release Observation (CRO) and Shuttle pallet satellite-II (SPAS-II) experiments; and Space Test Payload-1 (STP-1).
 Classified payload consisted of Multi-Purpose Release Canister (MPEC).
 Also on board was Radiation Monitoring Equipment-III (RME-III) and Cloud Logic to Optimize Use of Defense Systems-1A (CLOUDS-1A).

 STS-39 was the first unclassified Department of Defense (DoD)-dedicated Space Shuttle mission.
 There had previously been seven Shuttle missions dedicated to the DoD, but those were considered classified and information about the operation or success of the payloads or experiments was not released.
 For STS-39, only the payload in the Multi-Purpose Experiment Canister (MPEC) was listed as classified.
 (Bluford reportedly launched the classified payload by himself while, according to another member of the crew, "the rest of us pretended not to notice".)